anidixit64/vivre/LOGO_SETUP.md

 ### 4. PyPI

-The logo is configured in `pyproject.toml` and will appear:
+PyPI logos are configured through the PyPI web interface after package upload:
+- Upload your package to PyPI
-- On the PyPI package page
+- Go to your package page on PyPI
-- In search results
+- Click "Manage" → "Edit"
+- Upload the logo image in the "Project logo" section
-- In package listings
+- The logo will appear on the PyPI package page, search results, and package listings

 ## File Locations